Pitt-Fuego/Genius-Joy-and-Learning-Summer-Institute/README.md

 (9:30-9:50)

 * Introductions
-* The what and the why of *Coding Nature* (Our workshop with the Genius, Joy, and Love High School Students)
+* The what and the why of *Coding Nature* (Our workshop with the Genius, Joy, and Love Academy Students)
 * Intro to our webtext, basic coding and Open Fuego

 (9:50-11:00)